Greatgabbar/HuiHui-Bot/README.md

 ## 💻 What The Heck is HuiHui

 - <p style="color: red;">HuiHui is a free Discord music bot written in js using discord.js that delivers high-quality music to your Discord server.
 The music bot is made to be easy plug in to your Discord server with no configuration.
+And you can save your playlist link with bot and no need to add manually evrytime, just add it once and you are done.

 ## 🎵 Music commands